The Oxford Income Letter Review

 Monthly Newsletter

-The main story explains Lichtenfeld’s single stock pick for the month and ends with instructions about what price to buy the stock at, whether to set a stop loss, and which portfolio to add it to.
+The main story explains Lichtenfeld’s stock pick for the month and ends with instructions about what price to buy the stock at, whether to set a stop loss, and which portfolio to add it to.
 Interestingly, Lichtenfeld also advises readers about whether to hold the stock in a taxable or retirement account based on its anticipated appreciation and the expected length of the position.
 Another story explains the bond pick for the month, if there is one.

 The Compound Income Portfolio is the largest in the Oxford Income Letter collection, with more than a dozen stocks.
-Notably, total returns on stocks in this portfolio ranged widely.
-Some stocks that had been in the portfolio for more than five years had yielded returns of more than 200%, while other stocks recommended in the past year or two had returned losses of -30 to -45%.
-Lichtenfeld occasionally suggests stop losses when recommending stocks.
-But if no stop loss was suggested, there is no explanation of why a losing stock is being held – you’re simply given a buy, hold, or sell rating in the portfolio tables at the end of each newsletter.
+Total returns on stocks in this portfolio range widely.
+Some stocks that have been in the portfolio for more than five years have yielded returns of more than 200%, while other stocks recommended in the past year or two had returned losses of -30 to -45%.

 The Oxford Income Letter Differentiators